Outcomes4Me Secures $21M in Funding Learn more >>

 Most private insurance plans will cover BRCA testing if you have a personal or family history of certain cancers or a known BRCA mutation in your family.
 Thanks to the Affordable Care Act (ACA), this type of preventive testing is often covered with no copay.
 However, “covered” doesn’t always mean 100% free.
 You might still be responsible for a co-pay, co-insurance, or your deductible.
 It’s also important to know that Medicare and Medicaid have different rules; Medicare, for instance, typically only covers testing if you’ve had cancer yourself, while Medicaid coverage varies by state.

-How to Confirm Your Coverage
+How to Check Your Insurance Coverage

 The best first step is to call your insurance company directly.
 Don’t be afraid to be persistent to get a clear answer.
 Ask them specifically about coverage for “hereditary cancer genetic testing.”
 It’s also a great idea to get a pre-authorization if you can, which is basically a confirmation from your insurer that they will cover the test.
 Your doctor, a genetic counselor, or even the testing lab can be fantastic allies here.
 They often have experience with this process and can help you understand the exact cost you might be responsible for before you move forward.